pltnk/selective_copy/README.md

 -sc, --srccwd           Use current working directory as a source folder.
 -dc, --dstcwd           Use current working directory as a destination folder.
 -p, --preserve          Preserve source folder structure.
+-i, --invert            Process only files without given extensions.
+-m, --move              Move files instead of copying, be careful with this option.
 -l, --log               Create and save log to the destination folder.
--m, --move              Move files instead of copying, be careful with this option.
 -h, --help              Show this help message and exit.
 </pre>